chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/docs/user_manual.md

     -   Provide a detailed reason in the overlay, such as: "Dead transition: data guard 'x > 10' is never satisfied."
     -   Display the computed range of the problematic variable(s) (e.g., "Variable 'x' was found to only have values between 0 and 5.").

-[Screenshot Placeholder: The verification results modal, showing an "Unsound" result with expandable counterexamples for P1, P2, and P3.]